FrancisBaileyH/Uploadr/README.md

 About
 =====================================
 Uploadr is a simple AJAX/PHP file uploader.
-I made it as a simple application for personal use and practice.
+I made it as an application for personal use and practice.
+You can view a live demo over at http://demo.francisbailey.com

 Installation
 =====================================